Perspective | How right-wing media keeps smearing George Floyd with the racist ‘no angel’ narrative

 Last week, Fox’s trial coverage got the same point across in slightly more subtle ways: “DARK PAST DETAILED” blared a headline after Floyd’s girlfriend described her own struggles with opioid addiction as well as Floyd’s.
 Even Fox’s media critic, Howard Kurtz, the former Washington Post reporter who is usually a relatively fair-minded voice, saw fit to use the coded language.

 “George Floyd was not an angel,” Kurtz said on air last weekend.
-“He was a drug addict, who initially resisted arrest.
+“He was a drug addict who initially resisted arrest.
 Yet I’m not seeing too many commentators saying Derek Chauvin is getting a raw deal in being charged with second-degree murder and manslaughter.”

 It’s hard to see a clear connection between Floyd’s past and the supposed need for more sympathetic media coverage of Chauvin.
 But, then again, this kind of thing goes back many years.
 In 2000, when 26-year-old security guard Patrick Dorismond was killed outside a New York nightclub after shoving undercover officers, then-Mayor Rudy Giuliani sniffed that Dorismond was “no altar boy.”